pbarovsky/mock_ext_react/README.md

 - Work with `chrome.storage.local`: easily manage mock data inside the browser.
 - Support for any resources: AJAX (fetch, XMLHttpRequest) and other requests.
 - Easy mocks management: add, edit and delete mocks in the extension interface.
-- Light and dark theme
+- Light and dark theme.

 ## How it works

-1. The user makes a query, e.g. `fetch("https://jsonplaceholder.typicode.com/users")`
+1. The user makes a query, e.g. `fetch("https://jsonplaceholder.typicode.com/users")`.
 2. The extension checks the list of mocks - if there is a URL match, it intercepts the request.
 3. The server response is replaced with the mocked data.